battleofthebots/battleofthebots.github.io/index.md

 Spacepunk is a small but challenging map meant to test your pwning skills.
 Craft exploits and shellcode on custom binaries to hack your way through time!

 ## Bots
-Each team must build a bot to automatically exploit given services and then propogate onto the next host.
+Each team must build a bot to automatically exploit given services and then propagate onto the next host.
 The bot must be completely self-contained and work offline.
-The environment will include all the popular python libraries and useful commandline utilities needed for the competition.
+The environment will include all the popular python libraries and useful command line utilities needed for the competition.

 A list of what is installed can be found in the [BOTB Base Image Repo](https://github.com/battleofthebots/botb-base-image).